 So, we have gathered some wholesome things to do for some quality time with your mum or mother figure in and around Edinburgh.

-Lifestyle aparthotel and speakeasy lounge, Counter Native Edinburgh has revealed a special Spring programme of creative events for occasions such as International Women’s Day and Mother’s Day.
-To celebrate your mother figures this Spring, Counter will be hosting a hand-tied bouquet workshop with local Edinburgh florists Ollie & Ivy on March 23 from 7pm.
-The team of expert florists will attentively guide guests on all-things floral arranging, teaching everything one needs to know about selecting the perfect blooms and striking the balance when it comes to pairing fragrances.
+Lifestyle aparthotel and speakeasy lounge, Counter Native Edinburgh, has revealed a special Spring programme of creative events for occasions such as International Women’s Day and Mother’s Day.
+To celebrate your mother figures this Spring, Counter will be hosting a macrame workshop with guide Kirsty on March 6 from 6:30pm.
+The macrame guru will attentively guide guests on all-things ropes, teaching everything one needs to know about making your own macrame, named “a spa day for your creative soul”.

-Gordon Ramsay’s Bread Street Kitchen has welcomed the new season with some fresh menu additions just in time for Mother’s Day.
+Gordon Ramsay’s Bread Street Kitchen has welcomed the new season by inviting guests to celebrate Mother’s Day.
 Guests can choose from a wide selection of meat dishes such as the Beef Wellington, as well as lighter options like sushi, fish, salads and other mains.
 While the restaurant is most known amongst meat lovers, vegetarians are also well thought of when it comes to the new menu options.
 The Baked Spinach and Ricotta Cannelloni, or the Burata with red pepper pesto, basil and pane carasau will fire those taste buds right up.
 And for the meaty additions, the Roasted Cod with crushed potatoes, artichoke and capers, topped with red wine and lemon sauce is as fresh as Spring itself.
-Moreover, the brand new cocktail Spring menu is just as thrilling: with a special section just for Spritzes.
+Moreover, the cocktail menu is just as thrilling: with a special section just for Spritzes.
 And we know that mums love a good spritz!